ottoman-archive/.github/profile/README.md

 I am proposing to create individual repositories for each historian with whom I am collaborating.

-Preferred file formats are .png (for image files) and .md (markdown, for skills files.
+Preferred file formats are .png (for image files) and .md (markdown, for skills files).

 ## The ottoman-archive GitHub organisation